razerofficial/CChromaEditor/README.md

 <a name="PluginGetMaxLeds"></a>
 **PluginGetMaxLeds**

 Returns the MAX LEDS given the `EChromaSDKDevice1DEnum` device as an integer upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface